 Slavery and Human Trafficking Statement

-This statement is made pursuant to s54 Modern Day Slavery Act 2015 and is Gentoo’s Slavery and Human Trafficking Statement for the financial year ending March 2019.
-This statement applies to Gentoo Group and its subsidiaries.
+This statement is made pursuant to s54 Modern Day Slavery Act 2015 and is Gentoo’s Slavery and Human Trafficking Statement for the financial year ending March 2020.
+This statement applies to Gentoo Homes.

 Our Structure and Business